organicmaps/organicmaps/docs/CLA.md

 # Contributor License Agreement

-To participate in MAPS.ME development, you need to sign an agreement, which enforces your and our rights to the code.
+To participate in MAPS.ME development you need to sign an agreement.
+It protects your and our rights to the code.
 Please read [this nice article](http://infrequently.org/2008/06/why-do-i-need-to-sign-this/) for an elaboration on reasons to sign such agreements.